East Coast–West Coast hip-hop rivalry: Murder of "Big Jake" Robles, release of 2Pac diss tracks

-Queens group Mobb Deep, which had been called out by name in 2Pac's "Hit 'Em Up," released "Drop a Gem on 'Em" in August 1996 as a direct response.
+Queens group Mobb Deep, which had been called out by name in 2Pac's "Hit 'Em Up", released "Drop a Gem on 'Em" in August 1996 as a direct response.
 In 2011, Mobb Deep's Prodigy recalled his reaction after hearing Hit 'Em Up: "As soon as we heard Tupac saying anything about Mobb Deep, we went in and made that shit about him.
-We were like, ‘Fuck this nigga, we going right at this nigga and whoever the fuck he’s down with.’"
+We were like, 'Fuck this nigga, we going right at this nigga and whoever the fuck he's down with.'"

 2Pac also interpreted New York rapper LL Cool J's 1995 track "I Shot Ya" as a diss track referring to the Quad Studios shooting.
 In 1996, 2Pac confronted Keith Murray, who was featured on the track, at the California House of Blues.
 Murray made it clear that the record was not about 2Pac.

-Although Biggie never released an explicit retaliation record, Junior M.A.F.I.A. member Lil' Cease claimed in a XXL interview that 2Pac was the subject of Biggie's track "Long Kiss Goodnight."
+Although Biggie never released an explicit retaliation record, Junior M.A.F.I.A. member Lil' Cease claimed in a XXL interview that 2Pac was the subject of Biggie's track "Long Kiss Goodnight".
 Puff Daddy, however, steadfastly denied this theory, arguing that if Biggie were to diss 2Pac, he would have called him out by name.

 During this time, the media became heavily involved and dubbed the rivalry a coastal rap war, reporting on it continually.
 This caused fans from both scenes to take sides.

+However even at the height of the rivalry, Nas (from the East) and Dr. Dre (from the West) worked together on Nas's 1996 album It Was Written.
+On the track "Nas Is Coming" both of them ridiculed the coastal rivalry, with Dr. Dre calling it "bullshit" and stating that they need to work together to get paid.

 Faith Evans

-In November 1995, 2Pac met Biggie's estranged wife, Bad Boy singer Faith Evans, at a party and agreed to pay her $250,000 to sing on one of his tracks.
+In October 1995, 2Pac met Biggie's estranged wife, Bad Boy singer Faith Evans, at a party and agreed to pay her $25,000 to sing on one of his tracks.
 According to Evans, after she recorded her part, 2Pac refused to pay her unless she had sex with him and she declined.